 Project Overview

-I found myself taking a class in Autonomous and Mobile Robotics, which dealt with `planning and control methods for achieving mobility and autonomy in mobile robots`.
-I've always been a practical learner and I knew I had to build a robot to really get into the nuts and bolts and to make sense of what I was studying.
+I took a class in Autonomous and Mobile Robotics, which dealt with `planning and control methods for achieving mobility and autonomy in mobile robots`.
+I wanted to explore these concepts in dept so I decided to build a platform to experiment with.

 I decided to go for the simplest mobile robot I could think of that is still of practical utility: a differential drive robot.
-It follows the same kinematic model as a unicycle, which is the simplest model that captures meaningful mobility, but it doesn't need additional control to stay upright, having a three-point contact with the ground.
+It follows the same kinematic model as a unicycle, which is the simplest model that captures meaningful mobility, but is easier to build.

 Hardware